Just recently I was faced with the ultimate financial decision: Buying a new car.

 That is like saying you bought a laptop at BestBuy for $1,000 and when you decided to return it the next day and they say it is only worth $890.

 Imagine if all things depreciated as fast as a car – Your $300,000 home is worth $277,000 the day after you moved in.
-At the end of the first year of home ownership your home is worth $240,000.
+At the end of the first year of homeownership, your home is worth $240,000.

-Most would be freaking out if they knew their house lost 20% of it’s value in one year.
+Most would be freaking out if they knew their house lost 20% of its value in one year.
 However, the same can not be said for car ownership.

-2. Debt to income ratio.
+2. Your debt to income ratio.

-If you have never heard of this, chances are you will when you go to buy your first home.
+If you have never heard of your debt to income ratio, chances are you will when you go to buy your first home.

-To figure your debt to income ratio out, add up all monthly debts payments (Auto, student loans, credit card, mortgage, personal loans) and divide that number by your gross income.
+To figure your debt to income ratio out, add up all monthly debts payments (auto, student loans, credit card, mortgage, personal loans) and divide that number by your gross income.

-Why is this important?
+Why is your debt to income ratio important?

 If your debt to income ratio is higher than 43% you are going to have a tough time getting a qualified mortgage when you go to purchase a home.